 birds will flap their wings faster if they do switch to the even faster shutter

-Perfect at capturing high speed objects.
+Perfect at capturing high-speed objects.
 A bursting water balloon, a soccer

 ball flying mid-air, and those similar to it.

 Do keep in mind that this is a reference sheet that I use.
-This does work as a general guideline for what shutter speed to use at certain situations but always adjust on the go.
+This does work as a general guideline for what shutter speed to use in certain situations but always adjust on the go.